After having completed INF5620 you

 Complete program: test_decay_nose.py.

-is a Python module mimicing the classical JUnit
+unittest is a Python module mimicing the classical JUnit

 class-based unit testing framework from Java

-Write file test_mymod.py
+Write file test_mymod.py:

 import unittest